 Submission of Manuscripts

-Please submit a PDF file of your manuscript to the editor.
+Contributors should submit their manuscripts to a member of the journal’s editorial board whose subject areas are close to the topic of their contribution.
 Please include complete postal addresses, e-mail addresses, and telephone and fax numbers for all authors of an article.

 Guidelines for the Submission of Text

 All submissions should be made as Microsoft Word or TeX documents.
 All manuscripts must be submitted in English; American or British spelling may be used.

 Microsoft Word: Manuscripts submitted as Microsoft Word documents should be double-spaced, presented in an easily readable, standard font and size (such as 10 or 12 pt.
 Times or Arial).
 All pages should be numbered.

 TeX: Manuscripts submitted as TeX documents are encouraged to follow the layout guidelines provided by the publisher.
 A zip folder containing complete TeX information can be downloaded here.
 It is important that the font selection and sizing is followed exactly as indicated in the instructions.
 It is also very important that page size and text area is exact.
 An accompanying PDF file should be submitted with the final TeX file.
 Strict adherence to these guidelines will greatly expedite publication of TeX papers.
 Articles submitted in TeX, and which follow the layout guidelines, will be published directly from the author’s submitted PDF files.
 Please contact Guy Griffiths at Old City Publishing, +1 215 925 4390 if you have any questions regarding submitting your TeX paper.